jumphone/FitDevo/README.md

 <img src="https://github.com/jumphone/FitDevo/blob/main/img/logo.png?raw=true" width="250">

-FitDevo: accurate inference of single-cell developmental potential using sample-specific gene weight
+FitDevo: accurate inference of single-cell developmental potential using sample-specific gene weight, Briefings in Bioinformatics, 2022, in press

 This tool is designed for inferring the developmental potential (DP) of cells in scRNA-seq data

 # Training & Testing Datasets: